Get

 Image Credit: Creative Cat Studio, Shutterstock

-If your dog takes other medications, it’s strongly advised not to give them colloidal silver.
-Colloidal silver interacts with several medicines dogs take, such as levothyroxine for thyroid conditions and other antibiotics, such as penicillin.
+If your dog takes other medications, it’s strongly advised not to give them colloidal silver, especially not without consulting a vet.
+Colloidal silver may interact with several medicines dogs take, such as levothyroxine for thyroid conditions and antibiotics, such as penicillin.
 If taken at the same time, colloidal silver can stop these medications from working as they should.

 Frequently Asked Questions (FAQs)